1j01/jspaint/README.md

 [Clone the repo.](https://help.github.com/articles/cloning-a-repository/)

-Install [Node.js][] if you don't have it, then open up a command prompt / terminal in the project directory.
+Install [Node.js][] if you don't have it, then open up a command prompt/terminal in the project directory.

 ### Web App (https://jspaint.app)